Morteza-saghi/Linux/104-systemd.md

 `systemctl is-active <service_name>`

-To make sure that the SSH service starts automatically each time your system boots:
+To ensure that a service starts automatically at boot time:

 `systemctl enable <service_name>`